-This Guideline provides guidance on the application of reliable and efficient IP (Web Service) based communication for the exchange of S-100 data.
+Furthermore, it provides guidance on the application of reliable and efficient online Web Service based communication for the exchange of S-100 data.
 With the introduction of section 14 in the S-100 standard an alternative mechanism for efficient, fine-grained S-100 data exchange is available.
-This online data exchange model allows frequent transmission of data to allow continuous information exchange between e-Navigation applications and efficient usage of available (limited / expensive) bandwidth.
-This is an important building block for technical services for the implementation of maritime services in the context of e-Navigation.

-It also facilitates the realization of service-oriented architectures (SOA) using S-100.

-This guideline introduces the relevant technologies and explains the transmission of S-100 data with Web Services.
-In the Appendix an example of the implementation of such a Web Service for the provision of Maritime Safety Information using S-124 is shown.
-This includes the specification of this Web Service according to G1128 Specification of Technical Services.
+This data exchange model allows frequent transmission of data to enable continuous information exchange between e-Navigation applications and efficient usage of available (limited / expensive) bandwidth and complements the classic file exchange of S-100 data.
+This creates flexibility towards future application of S-100 data exchange as needs for data exchange grow, for instance for e-Navigation and in in the development of autonomous shipping (MASS, Maritime Autonomous Surface Ships).
+It is an important building block especially for technical services for the implementation of Maritime Services in the context of e-Navigation.
+The realization of Service Oriented Architectures (SOA) using S-100 is also facilitated by this guideline.
+In the Appendix an example of the implementation of a Web Service for the provision of Maritime Safety Information using S-124 is shown.

-This guideline is intended for service providers, system architects and developers, who are designing S-100 based technical services implementing Maritime Services in context of e-Navigation.
+This guideline is intended for service providers, system architects and developers, who are designing S-100 based technical services and implementing Maritime Services in the context of e-Navigation.